UVADS/reinforcement_learning/03_solving_mdps/intro_and_learning_outcomes.md

 - Apply Monte Carlo simulaton to estimate value functions
 - Understand the strengths and limitations of Monte Carlo methods
 - Explain how temporal-difference learning works, and contrast it with MC and DP methods
+- Explain how Q-learning works
+- Implement Q-learning in code